UK defense minister welcomes Syria ceasefire, wants to see results

-WASHINGTON British Defence Secretary Michael Fallon said on Friday that while he welcomed any ceasefire in Syria's six-year-old civil war, he wanted to see results on the ground.
+WASHINGTON (Reuters) - British Defence Secretary Michael Fallon said on Friday that while he welcomed any ceasefire in Syria’s six-year-old civil war, he wanted to see results on the ground.

 “The recent history of the Syrian civil war is littered with ceasefires and it would be nice ... one day to have a ceasefire,” Fallon said at an event in Washington.